-\begin{proposition} The theories $T_0$ and $T_1$ axiomatise respectively the theories of beautiful pairs $\ACF(\cK_\triv)$ and $\ACF(\cK_\Def)$.
-In particular, $T_0$ and $T_1$ are the only completions of pairs of models of $\ACF$ and they both have beauty transfer. \end{proposition}
+\begin{proposition} The theories $T_0$ and $T_1$ axiomatize respectively the theories of beautiful pairs $\ACF(\cK_\triv)$ and $\ACF(\cK_\Def)$.
+In particular, $T_0$ and $T_1$ are the only completions of pairs of models of $\ACF$ and the corresponding natural classes have beauty transfer. \end{proposition}

-\begin{proof} By Remark \ref{rem:exp-def}, a classical result of A. Robinson \cite{Rob77} shows that $T_0$ and $T_1$ are complete (and hence the only completions of $\ACF^2$).
-Since $\ACF$ has nfcp, by Theorem \ref{thm:poizat}, both $T_0$ and $T_1$ axiomatize respectively the theories of beautiful pairs $\ACF(\cK_\triv)$ and $\ACF(\cK_\Def)$ and have beauty transfer.
-Note that in this precise example, quantifier elimination was already obtained by F. Delon in \cite{Del12}, who provided an explicit interpretation of the canonical parameter functions $c_\varphi$. \end{proof}
+\begin{proof} A classical result of A. Robinson \cite{Rob77} shows that $T_0$ and $T_1$ are complete (and hence the only completions of $\ACF^2$).
+Since $\ACF$ has nfcp, by Theorem \ref{thm:poizat}, both $T_0$ and $T_1$ axiomatize respectively the theories of beautiful pairs $\ACF(\cK_\triv)$ and $\ACF(\cK_\Def)$, and $\cK_\triv,\cK_\Def$ have beauty transfer.
+Note that in this precise example, quantifier elimination in $\cL_{\BP}$ was already obtained by F. Delon in \cite{Del12}, who provided an explicit interpretation of the canonical parameter functions $c_\varphi$. \end{proof}